 |Project Rationale and Linkage to Country/Regional Strategy||

-Madhya Pradesh is the second largest state in the country with an area of about 308,000 square km and is the fifth most populous with a population of 73 million.
+Madhya Pradesh is the second largest state in the country with an area of about 308,000 square kilometer and is the fifth most populous with a population of 73 million.
 Agriculture is the mainstay of the state, with 72% of population living in rural areas.
-From 2011 to 2018, the state's economy experienced an average growth of 8% attributed to various industrial developments and policy measures, such as the development of industrial nodes on the Delhi Mumbai Industrial Corridor, and other industrial areas and growth centers.
-Despite the recent economic growth, Madhya Pradesh is still among the poorer states in the country with per capita income (at constant prices) at about 63% of the national average and about 32% of the state's population living below the poverty line.
+From 2011 to 2018, the state''s economy experienced an average growth of 8% attributed to various industrial developments and policy measures, such as the development of industrial nodes on the Delhi-Mumbai Industrial Corridor, and other industrial areas and growth centers.
+Despite the recent economic growth, Madhya Pradesh is still among the poorer states in the country with per capita income (at constant prices) at about 63% of the national average and about 32% of the state''s population living below the poverty line.
 The large size of the state, dependence on agriculture, and distributed industrial development, make transport infrastructure, particularly roads, a critical necessity.

 State highways upgraded to two-lane and all-weather roads